minter/tesla_puck/README.md

 `0 11 * * * /path/to/ruby -r /path/to/lib/tesla_puck.rb -e 'TeslaPuck::Worker.perform_async'`

 Configure systemd or your daemonizer of choice to run Sidekiq.
+An example is provided in `examples/`

 Configure Passenger or your web server of choice to serve up the Sidekiq web admin via Rack.
 An example for Passenger/Nginx is provided in `examples/nginx-passenger.conf`